Okysu/SeaSideJS/README.md

 ## Installation

-You can currently install SeaSide JS by downloading the zip package.
+You can currently install SeaSide JS by downloading the releases package.

-### ZIP Package
+### Releases Package

-You can download the SeaSide JS zip package on GitHub, unzip it, and import the files under the dist directory into your project.
+You can download the SeaSide JS releases package on GitHub, and import the files under the dist directory into your project.

 ## Acknowledgments

 The inspiration for SeaSide JS came from Vue.js and the book "Design and Implementation of Vue.js".

-Meanwhile, SeaSide comes from the ancient city "Sea and River by the Coast" in my hometown "Taixing".
+At the same time, SeaSide comes from the ancient name of my hometown "Taixing" - Jinchuan and Hai.

 ## License